csound-flossmanual/csound-floss/book/14-a-methods-of-writing-csound-scores.md

     i1 = 7 0 10 {
       p2 .01                       ;intervalic start time

-      /* The duration of each event slowly changes over time starting at 20x the initial start time interval to 1x the ending start-time interval.
+      /* The duration of each event slowly changes over time starting at 20 the initial start time interval to 1x the ending start-time interval.
 The "T" variable is used to control the duration of both move statements (50% of the entire i-block duration). */
       p3 mo(T*.5 1.
 20 1)   mo(T*.5 1.
 1 10)

       /* Amplitude gets greater in the center to compensate for shorter grains the MAX macro (see above) is used to set the high range anchor. */ p4 rd(.1) mo(T*.5, 1.
 E 0 $MAX)  mo(T*.5 1.
 E $MAX 0)

-      /* Frequency: moves logarithmically from 3000 to a range between 100 and 200
-      then exponentially up to a range between 1000 and 4000.
+      /* Frequency: moves logarithmically from 3000 to a range between 100 and 200 then exponentially up to a range between 1000 and 4000.
 The "T" variable is again used to specify a percentage of the iblock's total duration.
 If you try to compile this as a MIDI file, all of the Herz values will turn into MIDI note numbers through VALUE % 128 -- rapidly skimming over the entire keyboard... */
-      p5 rd (0) mo(T*.4  1. l 3000 [100 200]) mo(T*.6 1. e [100 200] [1000 4000])
+      p5 rd(0) mo(T*.4  1. l 3000 [100 200]) \
+               mo(T*.6 1. e [100 200] [1000 4000])

       /* Spatial placement: 25% hard-left 25% hard-right 50% a Gaussian value
       (near the middle). */